welchmatt/Neural-Network-Framework/README.md

 # Neural-Network-Framework
 A high-level neural network framework, written in pure Fortran.
 It supports convolutional, deconvolutional, pooling, dropout, and dense layers.
+It can be used to construct regular CNNs and more complex models like autoencoders (see Tests below).

 The following is an example CNN to predict on the MNIST dataset.
 The name "snn" stands for "sequential neural network," as in Keras, which is used as the foundation for adding different layers.
 ```fortran